Luke Newton: 2010–2019: The Cut, The Lodge and theatre beginnings

+2020–present: Bridgerton and further work

 In 2020, Newton began playing Colin, the third eldest Bridgerton son, in the Shondaland-produced Netflix period drama Bridgerton.
 A supporting character in the first two series, it was announced in May 2022 that he and co-star Nicola Coughlan would lead the third series, a change from Julia Quinn's Regency romance book series in which their characters lead the fourth novel Romancing Mister Bridgerton.
-In November 2024, Newton was featured in People magazine's Sexiest Man Alive issue, in a "Royally Sexy" portfolio inspired by his Bridgerton character.
-After his starring season on Bridgerton, Newton earned a spot on IMDB's year-end list of Most Popular Stars of 2024.
-In May of 2025, Newton came in at 93 on Radio Times' TV 100 List, which served to "spotlight the truly incredible talent driving [the world of television's] transformation for the better."
+In November 2024, Newton featured in the "Royally Sexy" portfolio of Peoples Sexiest Man Alive issue.
+Newton earned a spot on the IMDb year-end list of Most Popular Stars of 2024.
+In May 2025, Newton came in at 93 on the Radio Times TV 100 List.

 Newton returned to the stage as Adam in the 2023 revival of The Shape of Things at the Park Theatre.
-WhatsOnStage, Broadway World UK, The Standard, and The Times praised Newton's performance starring opposite Amber Anderson.
+Newton received critical praise for his performance starring opposite Amber Anderson.
 The revival would go on to be nominated for Best Off-West End Production at the 24th Annual WhatsOnStage Awards.

-In mid-2023, Newton did voice work for the Portuguese animated film Viana: The Legend of the Golden Hearts as Thomas, a Portuguese guitar craftsman who falls in love with Princess Ana.
+Also in 2023, Newton did voice work for the Portuguese animated film Viana: The Legend of the Golden Hearts as Thomas, a Portuguese guitar craftsman who falls in love with Princess Ana.

-In November 2024, Deadline Hollywood announced that Newton would be starring alongside actress Lucy Hale in the sci-fi thriller White Mars.
-In July 2025, Newton was announced to play fashion designer Alexander McQueen in the upcoming off-Broadway play House of McQueen.
+In 2024, Newton is set to star alongside actress Lucy Hale in the sci-fi thriller White Mars.

+In August and September 2025, Newton portrayed fashion designer Alexander McQueen in the off-Broadway play House of McQueen.
+He was succeeded in the role by Liam Tamne.

 Personal life

 Newton has dyslexia and ADHD.
-He dated actress Sophie Simnett, his The Lodge co-star, from 2016 to 2018.
-He later dated Welsh theatre actress Jade Davies from 2019 to 2023.

 Newton's grandfather Ken died during the COVID-19 pandemic; the family raised over £3,000 for the Love Your Hospital charity in his name.